Janet Stewart, Lady Fleming

 Janet Stewart, Lady Fleming (17 July 1502 – 20 February 1562), called la Belle Écossaise (French for 'the Beautiful Scotswoman'), was a Scottish courtier.
 She was an illegitimate daughter of King James IV of Scotland who served as governess to her half-niece Mary, Queen of Scots.
 Janet was briefly a mistress of King Henry II of France, by whom she had a legitimated son: Henri d'Angoulême.
 Her daughter, Mary Fleming, was one of the young queen's "Four Marys".

 Family

 Janet Stewart (also referred to as Jane, Jenny, and other variants) was the fifth illegitimate child of the Stewart king James IV to reach adulthood.
 Her half-brothers included James Stewart, 1st Earl of Moray; Alexander Stewart, Lord Chancellor of Scotland; and James V, King of Scots, her father's only surviving legitimate child.

-Her mother—the fourth royal mistress of James IV to bear his offspring—was Agnes (secondarily known as Isabel), daughter of James Stewart, 1st Earl of Buchan (who bore the nickname "Hearty James").
-Janet's parents were distantly related (precisely, half second cousins once removed) by a common ancestor: Joan Beaufort, Queen of Scots.
+Her mother—the fourth royal mistress of James IV to bear his offspring—was Lady Agnes Stewart (secondarily known as Isabel), daughter of James Stewart, 1st Earl of Buchan (who bore the nickname "Hearty James").
+Janet's parents were closely related (precisely, half cousins once removed) by a common ancestor: Joan Beaufort, Queen of Scots.